-The Institute For Free Trade (IFT) is part of the marketing department for extreme exploitative international capitalism.
+The IFT is part of the marketing department for extreme exploitative international capitalism.
 It focuses on promoting capitalist free trade as an alternative to “protectionist” capitalism.

 In Why free trade? the IFT pretends to present an argument for unrestricted cross-border trade and pretends to address concerns about such trade.
 In an ideal (utopian) world there would be no arbitrary restrictions on movement of trade but the IFT are not positioning their arguments in the context of a world free from the necessity of capitalism to exhaustively exploit the majority.
 The arguments that the IFT use to support free trade over restricted trade have been removed from a general (or none) context and placed in the world that the IFT wants wherein full exploitative capitalism rules unfettered.
 In the specific political world that the IFT prefers all the claimed advantages of “free trade” over “protectionism” are advantages for only the elite few; that is, the few who “own” the means of production.